MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

 Specific languages (e.g. `CD`) may provide specific symbols, of specific kinds.
-A symbol import of these symbols into another language `L1` has to cope with potentially unkown kinds of symbols, even though the superclass would be known.
+A symbol import of these symbols into another language `L1` has to cope with potentially unkown kinds of symbols, even though the superclass could be known.
 E.g. `TypeSymbol` is extended by `CDTypeSymbol` providing e.g. additional visibility information.
-Upon loading an `CD`-symboltable into an `L1`-tool it may be that, neither AST-class `CDTypeSymbol` nor superclass information about it is available.
+Upon loading an `CD`-symboltable into an `L1`-tool it may be that neither AST-class `CDTypeSymbol` nor superclass information about it is available.
 But, the symbols of the unknown kind should (and can) be loaded as symbols of a more abstract kind.

 Loading the symbols of the unknown kind as symbols of the specific known kind is possible in multiple ways.
 Options would be
   1. adapt the `L1`-tool to know about the new symbols, or
-  2. the `L1`-tool has been writen in such a way that new classes can be added through appropriate class loading, or
+  2. the `L1`-tool has been written in such a way that new classes can be added through appropriate class loading, or
   3. the `L1`-tool is configurable in handling unknown symbol kinds as explained below.